Rittenhouse murder case thrown into jeopardy by mistrial bid

 At that, the jury was ushered out of the room, and Circuit Judge Bruce Schroeder loudly and angrily accused Binger of pursuing an improper line of questioning and trying to introduce testimony that the judge earlier said he was inclined to prohibit.

 Rittenhouse lawyer Corey Chirafasi all but suggested prosecutors might be deliberately trying to cause a mistrial because this one is “going badly” for the prosecution and it wants a do-over.
-The defense asked for a mistrial with prejudice, meaning that if one is granted, Rittenhouse cannot be retried in the shootings.
+The defense asked for a mistrial with prejudice, meaning that if one is granted, Rittenhouse cannot be retried.

 When Binger said he had been acting in good faith, the judge replied: “I don't believe that.”